arup-group/osmox/docs/quick_start.md

 `-l` is short for `--lazy` which helps osmox run a little faster.

-If we had saved the oputput to GeoJSON - a plain text format - it would look like this on inspection:
+If we had saved the output to GeoJSON - a plain text format - it would look like this on inspection:

 ```json
 {